LazloGDA/GCP_container2/README.md

   }
 ]

-More info in the these files:
+More info in these files:

 - GCP_container_log.txt
 - all_commands.txt